Best Mesh Wi-Fi Routers Of 2018 - Top Whole Home Wireless Network Systems

 Speed At 15ft

-As you can see from the table above, the Deco is one of the fastest mesh WiFi systems on the market today.
-Quite stable too - we didn't experience any lags or drop-outs.
+As you can see from the TP-Link Deco wireless speed test table above, the network system is one of the fastest mesh Wi-Fi routers on the market today.
+Quite stable performance too – we didn’t experience any WiFi lags or drop-outs.

-Setting up the Deco M5 is very similar to most mesh WiFi systems, but unlike the Orbi, it too doesn't have web interface.
-To connect to the Deco M5 you'll have to download the Deco app, which is available for both Android and iOS devices.
-It uses Bluetooth connection to check in the first Deco unit connected to the internet.
-Once it verfifies it it will ask to setup wireless network names and all the advanced options.
-We had a few issues connecting to the Bluetooth connection of the Deco M5 and evidently we're not alone - quite a few reviewers report the same thing.
-We managed to get it working in the end but it took a few tries before it actually connected and started working.
+Setting up the TP-Link Deco M5 mesh router system is very similar to most router systems we have reviews for, but unlike the Orbi WiFi, it too doesn’t have a web interface.
+To connect to the Deco M5 system you’ll have to download the Deco app, which is available for both Android and iOS devices.
+It uses Bluetooth wireless connection to get the first Deco router connected to the internet.
+Once it verifies the connection it will ask to setup wireless network names and all the advanced networking options.
+We had a few issues connecting to the Bluetooth signal of the Deco M5 router and evidently, we’re not alone – quite a few reviewers report the same thing.
+We managed to get it working at the end but it took a few tries before it actually connected and started working.

-Talking about advanced options, the TP-Link is very similar to the rest of the mesh family - it can't really compete with a full pledged wireless router.
-It provides guest networking and you are even able to hide your wireless network from your neighbours.
-It has basic port forwarding and traffic prioritization with five separate profiles - gaming, streaming, chatting, surfing and regular.
-Gaming performance over WiFi is questionable even with a good gaming router so I wouldn't imagine having a great ping in 3D shooters connecting over more than one mesh nodes.
+Talking about advanced networking options, the TP-Link mesh Wi-Fi is very similar to the rest of the mesh routers family we have on this list – it can’t really compete with a full-fledged wireless router.
+It provides no guest WiFi networking and you aren’t even able to hide your wireless network name from your neighbors.
+It has basic port forwarding and traffic prioritization with five separate profiles – gaming, streaming, chatting, surfing and regular.
+Gaming network performance over Wi-Fi is questionable even with a good gaming wireless router so I wouldn’t imagine having a great ping in 3D shooters connecting over more than one mesh WiFi nodes.

-There is another interesting feature of the TP-Link. it comes with a three yars subscription to Trend Micro antivirus protection for the whole network.
-Parental controls are well executed too - you can block certain sites from access, you can stop or pause network groups when you don't want the kids accessing the internet and so on.
+There is another interesting feature of the TP-Link mesh setup. it comes with a three years subscription to Trend Micro antivirus protection for the whole network.
+Parental controls are well executed too – you can block certain websites from network access, you can stop or pause network groups when you don’t want the kids accessing the internet and so on.

-Overall is a very capable system for an affordable price.
-It has all the advanced features that Google WiFi is missing and the price is right too.
-It is much faster than the basic first two kits and it comes highly recommended from the Zilla Best staff.
+Overall the Tp-Link Deco mesh is a very capable WiFi system at an affordable price.
+It has all the advanced features that Google WiFi mesh is missing and the price is quite right too – typical for TP-Link products.
+It is much faster than the previous two networking kits and it comes highly recommended by the Zilla Best staff.

-6. Zyxel Multy X AC3000 – Top Mesh Wireless Kit Runner Up
+6. Zyxel Multy X AC3000 – Best Mesh Wi-Fi Router For Large Houses

-The Zyxel Multy X is a capable AC3000 mesh wireless system.
-Unlike most mesh systems on this list, the Zyxel multi resembles an ordinary wireless router more than anything else that we tested.
-It’s quite big and bulky compared to the likes of Google WiFi, for example.
-The kit comes with a set of two devices with theoretical wireless speeds of up to AC3000.
+The Zyxel Multy X is a capable AC3000 mesh wireless network system.
+Unlike most mesh Wi-Fi systems on this review, the Zyxel mesh router system resembles an ordinary WiFi router more than anything else that we have tested on this comparison review.
+It’s quite big and bulky compared to the likes of Google WiFi system, for example.
+The mesh kit comes with a set of two wireless devices with theoretical Wi-Fi network speeds of up to AC3000 or 3200mbps.

-Any of the Zyxel routers can be used as a main or satellite, there are no differences between them.
-Each device has 4 Gigabit LAN ports on the back along with a USB port, power connection, and a hidden reset button.
-Each device sports tri-band networking – a combination of a single 2.4GHz and dual 5GHz connections with a speed of up to 3000Mbps.
+Any of the Zyxel WiFi routers can be used as a main or a satellite, there are no differences between them.
+Each mesh node has four separate Gigabit LAN network ports on the back along with a USB port, power connection, and a hidden router reset button.
+Each node sports tri-band WiFi networking – a combination of a single 2.4GHz band and dual 5GHz network connections with a WiFi transmission speed of up to 3000Mbps.

-Setting up the Zyxel is done using the proprietary Multy X app that is available for most phones and tablets.
-It is an easy process that doesn’t take too much time, unlike the Luma experience.
-Once connected to the Bluetooth network, you just have to go through a quick questionnaire about the network name, location, and security settings.
-Once that is complete you can proceed to add the second unit.
+Setting up the Zyxel whole home mesh kit is done using the proprietary Multy X app that is available for most mobile phones and tablets.
+It is an easy process that usually doesn’t take too much time at home, unlike the Luma WiFi experience.
+Once connected to the Bluetooth wireless network, you just have to go through a quick questionnaire about the home network system name, house location, and security settings.
+Once that is complete you can proceed to add the second router to extend your home WiFi coverage.

-The plethora of network ports and USB connectivity make the Zyxel Multy X a very well positioned product.
-You can connect external hard drives and printers to the USB 2.0 slot and share them effortlessly around the network.
-Parental controls and guest networking are executed fluently as well.
+The plethora of network ports and USB connectivity make the Zyxel home mesh WiFi system a very well positioned house product.
+You can connect external hard drives and printers to the USB 2.0 port and share them effortlessly around the network.
+Parental controls and guest networking are executed fluently as well but you can see that in our separate Zyxel review.

-Let’s take a look at the results we managed to achieve with Zyxel Multy X mesh wifi:
+Let’s take a look at the results we managed to achieve with Zyxel Multy X whole house mesh WiFi router system:

 Speed At 3ft